-- 1. The chemical mixture of the gas varies across regions and is expressed as the "sea level heating value". - 2.
+- 1. The chemical mixture of the gas varies from region to region and is expressed as the "sea level heating value". - 2.
 The heating value varies by altitude.
-For this reason, especially in high altitude areas, the local gas utility specifies the heating value at the residence's gas meter as the "local value".
+For this reason, particularly in high altitude areas, the local gas utility usually specifies the heating value at the residence's gas meter as the "local value".

 For added flexibility, two tables have been provided for natural gas installations with high or low heating values at sea level.
-Table 10 & Table 11 (page 38) contain the manifold pressure and orifice sizes to use at various altitudes.
-Table 10 (HIGH) is for natural gas installations with a heating value of more than 1,000 Btu per cubic foot and Table 11 (LOW) is for less than 1,000 Btu per cubic foot.
+Table 13 (page 38) & Table 14 (page 38) contain the orifice sizes and manifold pressure to use at various altitudes.
+Table 13 (HIGH) is for natural gas installations with a heating value of more than 1,000 Btu per cubic foot and Table 14 (LOW) is for less than 1,000 Btu per cubic foot.
 To determine which table to use:

-- 1. Consult the local utility for the local heating value at your installation site. - 2.
-From Table 9 (page 37), find your local heating value as supplied by the utility company.
+- 1. Consult your local utility for the local heating value at your installation. - 2.
+From Table 12 (page 37), find your local heating value as supplied by the utility company.
 Follow down the column and stop at your altitude level. - 3.
-If your sea level heating value is HIGH, use Table 10 or if it's LOW, use Table 11.
-See Example below.
+If your sea level heating value is HIGH, use Table 13 or if it's LOW, use Table 14.
+See example.

-EXAMPLE

-Elevation: 5,000 feet

-Type of Gas: Natural Gas

-Local Heating Value of Gas: 750
+EXAMPLE Elevation: Type of Gas: Local Heating Value of Gas: 5,000 feet Natural Gas 750 From Table 10, find 750 and follow down the column

-From Table 9, find 750 and follow down the column, stop at the 5,000 feet row.
+From Table 12, find 750 and follow down the column, stop at the 5,000 feet row.
 The heating value listed is LOW.
-Table 11 will be used to determine orifice size and manifold pressure.
+Table 14 will be used to determine orifice size and manifold pressure.

-After changing the regulator pressure or the orifices, it is required that you measure the gas input rate.
+After changing the regulator pressure or changing the orifices, it is required that you measure the gas input rate.
 This may be accomplished in the usual way, by clocking the gas meter and using the local gas heating value.
-See Verifying and Adjusting the Input Rate section on page 27.
+See Verifying & Adjusting the Input Rate section (page 27).